micahkepe/blog/content/ai-job-impact/index.md

 at the current state of AI in the software industry and also seeks to dispel the myth that AI will replace software professionals.
 The post states:

-{{ note(body="
-By automating routine tasks and augmenting human capabilities, AI tools are ushering in a new golden age of software engineering.
+> By automating routine tasks and augmenting human capabilities,
+> AI tools are ushering in a new golden age of software engineering.
+>

-Developers who adapt and leverage these tools will find themselves more productive, more creative, and more valuable than ever before.
+> Developers who adapt and leverage these tools will find themselves
+> more productive, more creative, and more valuable than ever before.
-The future of software engineering isn't about competing with AI — it's about orchestrating it to build amazing things.
+> The future of software engineering isn't about competing with AI —
-") }}
+> it's about orchestrating it to build amazing things.

 The U.S. Bureau of Labor Statistics also provides a [positive outlook](https://www.bls.gov/ooh/computer-and-information-technology/home.htm)